bhumika-satpathy/bhumika-satpathy/README.md

 - 😄 Passionate about building accessible software and helping underrepresented folks get into tech.
 - :hearts: I absolutely love :smiley_cat:s and :dog:s.

 At the crux of all this, lies my love to learn.
-Let's connect over a coffee :coffee: cause, well nothing can ever go wrong over a coffee xD.
+Let's connect over a coffee :coffee: cause nothing can ever go wrong over a coffee xD.
 I also play badminton, and watch a lot of TV shows.
 If you want to talk about any of these, please connect.